 Dental health in children and adults always takes a back seat because the vital organs steal the limelight.
 But dental issues can lead to intolerable neuropathies.

 Studies report that minerals like magnesium are important for the integrity of your teeth, enamel, and gums.
-People suffering from periodontitis and gingivitis have also been reported to have low levels of serum magnesium levels.
+People suffering from periodontitisi XA chronic inflammatory condition caused by poor dental hygiene that leads to inflammation of the tissue around the teeth. and gingivitisi XA condition of gum inflammation induced by a bacterial infection brought on by inadequate dental hygiene. have also been reported to have low levels of serum magnesium levels.

 In these cases, applying magnesium oil to the affected area can reduce inflammation and pain.
 This is because it has anti-inflammatory and vulnerary properties.